fraenkel-lab/OmicsIntegrator/README.md

 is a reinforcement parameter that affects convergence.
 See the msgsteiner PNAS publication for details about r and g.

+#### Optional inputs

 The rest of the command line options are optional.
+If you have run the GARNET module to create scores for transcription factors, you can also include that output file with the --garnet option and --garnetBeta options.
 The --dummyMode option will change which nodes in the terminal are connected to the dummy node in the interactome.
 For an explanation of the dummy node, see our original publication on the PCSF problem.
-If the user is not keeping the file "msgsteiner9" in the same directory as PCSF.py, you should specify its location with the --msgpath option (i.e., if you are on the Fraenkel lab cluster, use "--msgpath /nfs/apps/bin/msgsteiner9").
+If the user is not keeping the file `msgsteiner9` in the same directory as forest.py, you should specify its location with the --msgpath option.
 If you would like the output files to be stored in a directory other than the one you are running the code from, you can specify this directory with the --outputpath option.
 The names of the output files will all start with the word "result" unless you specify another word or phrase, such as an identifying label for this experiment or run, with